Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 When you arrive in Japan, you feel like you’re landing on another planet.
 Everything is so different from home!
-But at the same time, Japan still fascinates a lot of people.
+But at the same time, Japan still fascinates many people.
 In fact, millions of people visit Japan every year.
-A lot of them are a bit lost when they get there because they don’t do proper preparation before going to Japan, so they miss a lot of important information.
-Planning a trip to Japan?
+Many of them are a bit lost when they get there because they don’t do proper preparation before going to Japan, so they miss a lot of important information.
+Traveling to Japan for the first time?
 Here are a lot of Japan travel tips, everything you need to know before going to Japan.
 Your stay will go smoothly 🙂

 Visa policy of Japan